igorua/commercetools-demo-site/README.md

   1. Log in, go to "Organization Settings", choose or create the Organization (e.g. a special org for your demo sites)
   2. Navigate to "Manage Projects" and create a new one.
 Please choose a key that makes clear it's a demo or playground by appending `-demo` or something similar.
     * Leads to less confusion and easier "please free this from billing" processes.
-    * Does not "burn" the real project name key for the hopefully acquired client.
+    * Does not "burn" the real project name key for the hopefully acquired customer.
 Keys cannot be changed and are hard to re-use!
   3. Don't add the sample dataset (it does only work well with specific language / country seutps)
   4. Navigate to "Settings" and:
     * in Tab "International": configure just one language, county, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
     * in Tab "Taxes": add a Tax Category named "default", give that one Rate named "default" and set "included in price" as fits.
     * in Tab "Shipping Methods": Add a Shipping Method with the Name of a carrier the prospect currently offers (or more).
 Set it as default.
       * Add one Zone Rate
-        * Add one Price wiht a "free above" setting (yes, the structure has three levels of nesting)
+        * Add one Price with a "free above" setting (yes, the structure has three levels of nesting)
+    * In Tab "General" _disable_ all HTML editor checkboxes (otherwise you risk breaking the layout)
   5. Navigate to "Developers" and
     * in Tab "Product Types", create a product type named "default", e.g. named "Standard Product"
       * for simple demos, it's easier to use a big "catch all attributes" product type definition.
 Better spend your time to model that one correctly than in differentiating types that then all just have plain String fields.